ergogen/ergogen/docs/reference.md

 Here, `percent` means the y coordinate along the centerline (going from the top intersection to the bottom intersection), and `width` means the offset on the x axis.

 If this is somehow _still_ insufficient (or there were problems with the binding phase), we can specify additional primitive shapes under the `extra` key (similarly to how we would use them in the exports; see below).
 These are then added to what we have so far to finish out the glue.
-TODO!
+(TODO: while the `extra` key is reserved for this purpose, it hasn't been needed, and therefore is unimplemented for now.)

 <hr />